Mastering Product Data: The Key to E-commerce Success in Building Supply

 Another attribute to consider is category images.
 While individual product images showcase specific items, category images provide a visual representation of the broader product groups in your online store.
 For example, a category image for "Power Tools" might show a variety of drills, saws, and sanders.
 These images can be particularly helpful for customers browsing your store, giving them a quick, visual understanding of what each category includes.

 If available, category images should be provided for all "top-level" categories.
-These images can be submitted in JPEG or PNG format.
 By incorporating category images, you can create a more engaging and intuitive shopping experience for your customers.

 Implementing Product Data in Your E-commerce Strategy